ijzer/cwbot-ndy/doc/readme.txt

 but are either documented in the doc files or in their own file.

 The chat portion of the configuration does the following:
-- The ChatDirector listens to three chat channels: clan, hobopolis, and slimetube.
+- At the top, under [system], it is specified that the bot listens to three chat channels: clan, hobopolis, and slimetube.
 The first channel (clan) is the "main" chat channel.
-- The ChatDirector loads two managers: a cwbot.managers.AllChannelManager with identity name "all_channel", and a cwbotlmanagers.HoboChannelManager with identity name "hobopolis".
-Note that the 'base' config option is not allowed for the KmailDirector, but is allowed for the ChatDirector.
+- Two chat-based managers are loaded: a cwbot.managers.AllChannelManager with identity name "all_channel", and a cwbotlmanagers.HoboChannelManager with identity name "hobopolis".
 - In addition to the settings already outlined in the Kmail section, both managers are configured to accept private messages and have a priority value.
-Chats are passed to managers in order of priority, and the managers in turn pass chats to their modules in order of priority.
+Chats are passed to managers in order of priority, and the managers in turn pass chats to their modules in order of priority, just like the KmailManager.
-- The AllChannelManager loads five modules.
+- The AllChannelManager loads two modules.
 The DiceModule has no interesting configuration options.
-The BreakfastModule and ShutdownModule have their own options, but are otherwise uninteresting as well.
-- The AllChannelManager loads the MaintenanceModule with a permission setting.
+The MaintenanceModule has a permission setting.
 Only a user in admin.ini with the admin_command permission may interact with the MaintenanceModule; its commands will not show up in !help to other users, and the manager will return an access denied message if an unpriviliged user attempts to use a command from the module.
-- The AllChannelManager loads AnnouncementModule.
-This module has many options in its configuration, in two subsections.
 - The HoboChannelManager is configured to respond only to messages on /hobopolis.
 It is also configured to poll the raid logs every 15 seconds.
 - All of the modules under the HoboChannelManager are configured to be